• Skip to content

 Skills for getting things done

-Feeling confident, capable and ready to get things done are big parts of resilience.
+Feeling confident, capable and ready to get things done is a big part of resilience.
 Important skills in this area are goal-setting, planning, being organised and self-disciplined, being prepared to work hard and being resourceful.

 You can foster these skills in your child by helping your child work out their specific strengths.
-Then you can encourage your child to set goals that put their strengths into action, and that help your child to focus on what they’re good at.
+Then you can encourage your child to set goals that put their strengths into action and that help them focus on what they’re good at.

-For example, if your child is good at singing or music, you could suggest they join the school band, or even start their own band.
-If your child is good with young children, you could suggest they look into some babysitting work or coaching junior sport.
+For example, if your child is good at singing or music, you could suggest they join the school band or start their own band.
+If your child is good with young children, you could suggest they look into babysitting or coaching junior sport.

 Supporting your child to take on new or extra responsibilities is a great way to build your child’s confidence and sense of what they can do.
 Examples might be a leadership role at school or a part-time job as they get older.